Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/2-cips-noc-ip-config.rst

 - Creating and running a Hello World software application on Arm Cortex-A72 using DDR as memory.
 - Creating and running a Hello World software application on Arm Cortex-R5F using DDR as memory.

+.. note:: The design files for this chapter have been validated with Vivado Design Suite 2022.1.

 =============
 Prerequisites
 =============

-To create and run Hello World applications discussed in this chapter, install the Vitis |trade| unified software platform.
+To create and run Hello World applications discussed in this chapter, install the AMD Vitis |trade| unified software platform.
 For installation procedures, see *Vitis Unified Software Platform Documentation: Embedded Software Development* (`UG1400 <https://docs.xilinx.com/access/sources/dita/map?isLatest=true&ft:locale=en-US&url=ug1400-vitis-embedded>`__).

 .. _cips-ip-core-configuration: